Code-Institute-Submissions/MS1-Catsitting/README.md

 - I want a user-friendly responsive website so that I can create an online presence.
 - I want to provide clear and concise information so that I can advertise services and pricing.
 - I want a call for action so that I can generate leads.
+- I want to feature a logo and a tagline so that I can raise my business brand awareness.
-- I want to feature my profile so that I can raise my company's brand awareness and credentials.
+- I want to feature my profile so that I can raise my business credentials.
 - I want to encourage users to contact us so that we can answer queries promptly and arrange meet-ups.
 - I want to provide links to our social media accounts so that I can grow my online community.